 Finding the right gastrointestinal balance — I’m talking about that healthy middle-ground between diarrhea and constipation! — is an integral part of a healthy body.
 When it comes to consuming fish oil, many people oftentimes find themselves suffering from diarrhea.
-In fact, diarrhea is “one of the most common side effects associated with taking fish oil, may be especially prevalent while taking high doses.”
+Diarrhea is “one of the most common side effects associated with taking fish oil, may be especially prevalent while taking high doses.”
 Along with simply being unpleasant, diarrhea can also lead to severe dehydration, which can land you in the hospital.
-On top of that, fish oil is also associated with other gastrointestinal issues including increased flatulence, acid reflux, belching, nausea, and stomach discomfort.
+On top of that, fish oil is also associated with other gastrointestinal issues, including increased flatulence, acid reflux, belching, nausea, and stomach discomfort.

 Fish Oil Con #3

-While you may have been aware of the bleeding and the gastrointestinal discomfort, many people are unaware that too much fish oil can actually cause a vitamin A toxicity.
+While you may have been aware of the bleeding and the gastrointestinal discomfort, many people are unaware that too much fish oil can cause vitamin A toxicity.
 Yes, vitamin A is very important for your overall health!
 It protects your eyes, lowers the risk of certain cancers, supports your immune system, can help with acne, and increases bone health.
 On the other hand, too much vitamin A can be very dangerous.
-Vitamin A toxicity causes “dizziness, nausea, joint pain, and skin irritation” in the short term and leads to long term effects such as “liver damage and even liver failure.”
+Vitamin A toxicity causes “dizziness, nausea, joint pain, and skin irritation” in the short term and leads to long-term effects such as “liver damage and even liver failure.”
 Particular types of omega-3 fatty acids — especially those found in fish products — can lead to vitamin A toxicity.
 For instance, one tablespoon of cod liver oil fulfills “270 [percent] of your daily vitamin A needs in [just] one serving.”

 How to Cook with Flaxseed Oil

-Alright, you’re convinced and now you want to figure out how to get about incorporating flaxseed oil into your diet!
+Alright, you’re convinced, and now you want to figure out how to get about incorporating flaxseed oil into your diet!
 Luckily, this is fantastically easy!
-Flaxseed oil can be used in a variety of recipes or you can simply take a spoonful raw if you’re truly adventurous.
+Flaxseed oil can be used in a variety of recipes, or you can simply take a spoonful raw if you’re truly adventurous.

-First off, make sure you go with a “virgin” flaxseed oil as this means the oil has been extracted from the flaxseed mechanically and without any chemicals!
+First off, make sure you go with a “virgin” flaxseed oil, as this means the oil has been extracted from the flaxseed mechanically and without any chemicals!
 Also, one of the best tips you can walk away with when learning to cook with flaxseed oil is to remember not to fry with it!
 Flaxseed oil has a relatively low smoke point — around 225 degrees Fahrenheit — “which doesn’t make it the best bet for high-heat cooking or roasting.”
 Plus, before beginning to incorporate any new dietary regimen, it’s always highly recommended to speak with a medical professional, nutritionist, or dietitian first!

 1. Get Baking

 One of the best ways to use flaxseed oil in the kitchen is baking!
 Due to its low smoke point, flaxseed oil does best when consumed raw or used on low heat.
-Plus, not only do you get to infuse your favorite baked goodies with a helping of omega-3 fatty acid, but flaxseed oil is a great substitute for other unhealthy baking oils.
+Plus, not only do you get to infuse your favorite baked goodies with the helping of omega-3 fatty acids, but flaxseed oil is a great substitute for other unhealthy baking oils.
 Remember that flaxseed oil has a nutty flavor, so make sure to pair it with recipes that need a little infusion of nuttiness!